smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 ### iAP Production Transport
 1. Make sure to use the default `SDLLifecycleConfiguration`.
 2. Make sure the [protocol](https://smartdevicelink.com/en/guides/iOS/getting-started/sdk-configuration/) strings have been added to the app.
 3. Make sure you have enabled background [capabilities](https://smartdevicelink.com/en/guides/iOS/getting-started/sdk-configuration/) for your app.
 4. If the head unit (emulators do not support IAP) does not support bluetooth, an iAP connection requires a USB cord.

 #### iAP Bluetooth Production Transport
 1. Bluetooth transport support is automatic when you support the iAP production transport.
 It cannot be turned on or off separately.
 2. Make sure the head unit supports Bluetooth transport for iPhones.
-Currently, only some head units support bluetooth.
+Currently, only some head units support Bluetooth.
 3. Make sure to use the default `SDLLifecycleConfiguration`.
 4. Make sure Bluetooth is turned on - both on the head unit hardware and your iPhone.
 5. Ensure your iPhone is properly paired with the head unit.